isomerpages/pa-cdc/_our-programmes/Common Flagship Programmes/Walking Trails @ CDC.md

 <p></p>
 <h4>Rewards</h4>
 *(until stock lasts)*
-<p>Complete each trail to earn up to $15 in RedeemSG Rewards Vouchers:
+<p>Complete each trail to earn up to $15 in RedeemSG Rewards Vouchers.
 <br>✅ $5 when you complete all 5 checkpoints
 <br>✅ Additional $10 when you collect 6 CDC Ollies (including the new elusive 6th Ollie) along the trail</p>
 <p></p>